mirkin-pixel/ha-adsb-station/README.md

 | PiAware | FlightAware | `:8080/status.json` |
 | `pfclient` | Plane Finder | `:30053/ajax/stats` |

 A station commonly feeds several networks off one decoder, and that is how this is meant to be set up: **one entry per feeder**, each its own device, with the decoder attached to just one of them.
 The aircraft figures then exist once and every network has its own feed status.
-A station that feeds nowhere at all works too — set up the receiver on its own.
+A station that feeds nowhere at all works too: set up the receiver on its own.

 What you get is a proper device with translated entity names and a config flow, and figures that are awkward to arrive at by hand: the number of aircraft received, the message rate, and the maximum range measured from your antenna.

 ### Entities

-Everything from `aircraft.json` — the part every setup gets:
+Everything from `aircraft.json`, the part every setup gets:

 | Entity | Type | Description |
 |---|---|---|